 Ancient water supply systems

 - Belameh aqueduct - Jenin.
 Water tunnel, hewn in the cliff in Late Bronze Age or Early Iron Age.
 It was possible to walk through it.
-Fell into disuse in 8th century BC.
+Fell into disuse in the 8th century BC.

 - Hezekiah's Tunnel - Jerusalem.
 Water supply tunnel for Jerusalem, cut in the cliff before 701 BC.
 Tunnel is 533 m long and conveyed the water from Gihon springs to the city.
 Contains Siloam Inscription - a description of the construction of this tunnel in Paleo-Hebrew alphabet.
 Water of the spring still is flowing here.

 - Pool of Siloam - Jerusalem.
 Enormous rock cut pool - a reservoir of water for the City of David - predecessor of Jerusalem.
 Pool was fed by Gihon Spring - an intermittent source of fresh water.
-Pool was built in 1st century BC - but near it has been found an earlier rock-cut pool.
+Pool was built in the 1st century BC - but near it has been found an earlier rock-cut pool.

 - Solomon's Pools - Bethlehem.
-Impressive water supply system, developed in 2nd century BC - 1st century AD.
+Impressive water supply system, developed in the 2nd century BC - 1st century AD.
 Consists of three enormous cisterns which hold 2 million litres of spring water.
 Underground aqueduct supplied the water to Bethlehem and earlier - to Jerusalem.

 Sites of legends

 Palestine takes large part of Holy Land - an area in Near East between Jordan River and Mediterranean Sea.
 This small land - and especially - Jerusalem City - is of huge importance for three major world religions - Judaism, Christianism and Islam.

 People have attributed enormous importance to the events which took place here, developing many tales and gradually turning these stories into official teachings.
 Now many millions are visiting the places where some events in the past have taken place... or may be were invented?